marimoysan/ml-pueblos/docs/documentation.md

 Throughout the project, we adhere to the following Spanish naming conventions for the administrative divisions of municipalities, provinces, and autonomous communities.
 The names used follow the official and standardized format, ensuring clarity and consistency across all references.

-**Municipality Names**: We use the full official name of each municipality, as recognized by local and national government institutions.
-In cases where names appear with an inverted order (such as "Rozas, Las" or "Espang, L'"), we reorder them to the standard Spanish format.
-For example,
-- "Rozas, Las" is renamed to "Las Rozas"
-- "Espang, L'" is corrected to "L'Espang"
-- "Escorial, (El)" is corrected to "El Escorial"

-**Province Names**: The names of the provinces are listed in their official Spanish form.
-Each autonomous community in Spain is made up of several provinces, and these are identified in the corresponding sections of the project.

-**Autonomous Community Names**: We follow the official names of each of Spain's autonomous communities, ensuring the accurate representation of each region, as recognized in the Spanish Constitution and administrative documentation.

 By using these standardized names, we ensure that the project maintains geographic accuracy and aligns with official naming conventions used across Spain.

 | Community                           | Province                                                        |